 Once an asset is placed into service, it should be depreciated over its useful life.
 An asset’s useful life is essentially the length of time the asset is expected to contribute directly or indirectly to future cash flows.
 Since an asset’s useful life is company management’s estimate, consideration of the length should be driven from its expected use, time constraints (legal or contractual), past experiences with similar assets, obsolescence and economic factors.

 There are several options to consider when determining which is the correct depreciation method.
 GAAP provides several methods, but the most commonly used is the straight-line method, which allocates the cost of an asset over its estimated useful life in equal installments.
 It is not uncommon for a business to deviate from GAAP and just use the current method used for tax purposes universally.
 However, the use of the accelerated tax depreciation method for book purposes can create a large difference between the PPE value on the balance sheet and the asset’s fair market value.

 Finally, if you are potentially considering selling your business in the next few years, it would be wise to consider tracking capital expenditures incurred on a monthly basis and into growth and maintenance categories.
 Growth being costs incurred due to the growth of operations and maintenance being costs incurred to replace older, depreciating PPE in place.
 This is a typical ask by potential purchasers who want to gain a complete understanding of a business’ cash flow.

 For more information

-Reporting PPE is a gray area in financial reporting that relies on subjective estimates and judgment calls by management.
+Financial statement reporting on property, plant and equipment can prove challenging.
 We can help you report these assets in a reliable, cost-effective manner.